tetenc555/OpenCore-Supermicro-C7B250-CB-ML/README.md

 3. To disable secure boot and csm, first you need to change all PCIe/PCI/PnP Configuration to UEFI!
 This is also used for the graphics card on macOS, so it is a must thing to do!
 Also enable "Above 4GB MMIO BIOS assignment"

 4. This bios doesnt let me disable VT-D or CFG-Lock, so keep in mind that we need the quirks related to them on our config.plist (already correctly configured)

+5. Disable Wake On Lan, its needed if youre using Hibernation! (mode 3 or mode 25)